TRUE: A Reproducible Framework for LLM-Driven Relevance Judgment in Information Retrieval: Methodology

 \textbf{Step 2.
 Iterative Reasoning:} We feed the generated reasoning back into the OpenAI's o1 reasoning model, asking it to extract structured rules for each label.
 The model forms rubrics based on 5 key features for passage evaluation grouped into intent alignment, coverage, specificity, accuracy and usefulness.

 \textbf{Step 3.
 Rubric Formation:} After N = 3 iterations (\textit{N is adaptive}), to improve coverage and clarity, we finalize TRUE which includes reasoning rubrics for labels 0 to 3.
+During this process, we apply limited manual refinement to rephrase and standardize the rubrics for improved interpretability without changing their underlying semantic criteria.
 As mentioned previously, the rubrics classify rules into five key categories which helps evaluate the query-document pair for relevance.

 \textbf{Step 4.
 Relevance Generation:} We use the final rubric for each relevance label (0-3) categorized in five key features to generate relevance label.
 With the obtained relevance, we curate an LLMJudge leaderboard consistent with the most recent LLMJudge challenge.
 We additionally curate system rankings and compare our method TRUE with state-of-the-art relevance assessment methods.
 The rubric evaluation is based on five dimensions: 1) Intent Alignment: how well the passage matches the user’s underlying query intent.
 2) Coverage: how fully the passage addresses the information need (breadth and depth) \cite{saracevic2007relevance}.
 3) Specificity: how precise, focused and contextually connected the passage is to the query \cite{saracevic2007relevance}.
 4) Accuracy: whether the information is factually correct, reliable and not misleading and 5) Usefulness: whether the passage would actually help the user achieve their goal or stop searching \cite{belkin2008relevance}.